uviclibraries/html-css/act-1.md

   - `<sub>` = subscript
   - `<sup>` = superscript
 - Remember that there is no right or wrong with our growing `about.html` page.
-- We are taking this time to play around and, often, the best learning happens when we break things!
+- We are taking this time to play around.
+Often, the best learning happens when we break things!
 - Let's move on the next section in our workshop...

 <script>